Existence of Korteweg-de Vries Solitons and Relevance of Relativistic Effects in a Dusty Electron-Ion Plasma: Relevance of relativistic effects

 \section{Relevance of relativistic effects}

 Here we focus on the effect of relativistic velocities on the soliton properties, by comparing the nonrelativistic, weakly relativistic and fully relativistic cases.

-We notice from Figs.~\ref{fig1} and \ref{fig2} that the relativistic effects are much more relevant for ions than electrons, thus we will only focus on two values of ion velocity, instead of a range of them.
-Also, the behaviour of $q$ as a function of $Z_d$ and $n'_{d0}$, is similar, so we will plot the following figures simply as a function of dust charge density $Z_d n'_{d0}$.
-From Fig. \ref{width_compare} onward, $c'$ is kept at $c'=140$, electron velocities are taken as $v'_{e0}=10$, 30, 50, 80 (green, purple, brown, and blue curves, respectively), and ion velocities as $v'_{i0}=30$, 60.
+We notice from Figs.~\ref{fig1} and \ref{fig2} that the relativistic effects are more relevant for ions than electrons, thus we will only focus on two values of ion velocity, instead of a range of them.
+Also, the behaviour of a positive $q$ as a function of $Z_d$ and $n'_{d0}$, is similar, so we will plot the following figures simply as a function of dust charge density $Z_d n'_{d0}$.
+From Fig. \ref{width_compare} onward, $c'$ is kept at $c'=140$, electron velocities are considered as $v'_{e0}=10$, 30, 50, 80 (green, purple, brown, and blue curves, respectively), and ion velocities as $v'_{i0}=30$, 60.
 This corresponds to relativistic factors $\beta_0=v'_0/c'$ between $\sim~0.07$ and 0.6 for electrons, and $\sim~0.2$ and~0.4 for ions.
-When relativistic effects on ions and electrons are ignored ($\gamma_{i0}=\gamma_{e0}=1$), lines are drawn as continuous lines; for weakly relativistic effects on ions ($v'_{i0}=30$), short dashed lines are used; for larger relativistic effects ($v'_{i0}=60$), long dashed lines are used.
-Mass ratio is kept at $Q_i=0.1$, and all other parameters are taken as in Figs.~\ref{fig1}--\ref{fig5}.
+In Fig.~\ref{width_compare}, when relativistic effects on ions and electrons are ignored ($\gamma_{i0}=\gamma_{e0}=1$), lines are continuous; for weakly relativistic effects on ions ($v'_{i0}=30$), short dashed lines are used; for larger relativistic effects ($v'_{i0}=60$), long dashed lines are used.
+Mass ratio is kept at $Q_i=0.1$, and all other parameters are the same as in Figs.~\ref{fig1}--\ref{fig5}.

-First we consider the effect of relativistic velocities on soliton existence and width.
-We have already shown in Sec.~\ref{KdV} that soliton width is directly related with the dispersion coefficient $q$, and that solitons exists if $q>0$.